onzfonz/comp227/src/content/0/en/part0a.md

 Exercises marked with an asterisk count towards your final grade, but skipping them does not prevent you from doing the compulsory exercises in the next parts.
 Other parts do not have asterisk-marked exercises since there is no similar dependency on previous parts.

-You will need to complete the course as specified on Canvas and based on those due dates
+You will need to complete the course and the course parts as specified on Canvas and based on those due dates, as some of the course parts are optional.

 ### Course channel in Discord